jina-ai/examples/multires-lyrics-search/README.md

 ```
 ## Step 4.
 Query your indexed data

 Next, we will deploy our query Flow.
-This Flow will accept a search input, break in down into sentences and encode it using the same language model as above.
-It then performs a nearest neighbor search and find the most similar sentences in our indexer compared to the one you entered in the search input.
+This Flow will accept a search input, break it down into sentences and encode it using the same language model as above.
+It then performs a nearest neighbor search and finds sentences in the index which are most similar to your query sentence.

 Run the following command and leave it open and running in your terminal.